christineamada/PHNavi/README.md

-# Navi API
+# PHNavi

-Welcome to the Navi API project!
-This is a Django-based web application designed to provide a robust and scalable API for various functionalities.
+The Navi project is a web application built with Django for the backend and Vue.js for the frontend.
+This full-stack application is designed to offer a scalable and interactive user experience, providing a robust API and intuitive frontend interface for various functionalities.

+Follow the instructions below to get the system up and running, and explore the features that the Navi project has to offer.

 ## Table of Contents